-Tromso, the city in my heart where I have spent most of my life, is located at 69°North in the Arctic part of Norway.
-Although it is relatively small with its 73 000 inhabitants it has much to offer visitors all year round.
+Tromso, the city in my heart where I was born and have spent most of my life, is located at 69°North in the Arctic part of Norway.
+Although Tromso is relatively small with its 73 000 inhabitants it has much to offer visitors, with plenty of things to do all year round.

-In the winter, people come to Tromso to witness the amazing northern lights that blaze across the sky in the dark winter nights.
-Surrounded by unspoiled wilderness on every side Tromso is a fantastic place to experience some of nature’s wonders such as the sight of the hundreds of whales that every winter enter the fjords around Tromso to feast on herring.
-The abundance of snow during winter, also make it a perfect place for skiing from November to late May.
+In the winter, people come to Tromso to witness the amazing northern lights that ripple across the sky in the dark winter nights.
+Surrounded by unspoiled wilderness of fjords and mountains on every side Tromso is a fantastic place to experience some of nature’s wonders such as the magnificent Northern Lights!

 The summer is all about the midnight sun and the long bright nights, hiking, fishing, and basically just enjoying the beautiful nature that Tromso has to offer.

 Knowing what to bring for a trip to Tromso can be challenging due to the cold and shifting weather, but don`t worry.
 Here you get a complete packing list of what to pack for a trip to Tromso summer and winter.

 Tromso is also, surprisingly for such a small city, famous for its party life and pubs.
 The city has more pubs per inhabitants than any other city in Norway and the main street Storgata is packed with happy partying people on Friday and Saturday nights.
 Maybe the University of Tromso’s 16 000 students has something to do with it.